205: Rocket Attack USA

 Advertisements for Alfred Hitchcock’s 1960 classic Psycho used the slogan “No one … BUT NO ONE … will be admitted to the theatre after the start of each performance!”
 The phrase was copied frequently in ensuing years, often by campy horror director and producer William Castle.

 And before that the Spanish-American War.
-And before that, the Battle of 1812 (sic).
+And the Battle of 1812 (sic).

 The Spanish-American War in 1898 was fought over the Spanish colonies in America gaining independence from Spain.
 The U.S. got involved when a ship sent to support U.S. citizens in tumultuous Havana, Cuba, was sunk—the origin of the famous slogan “Remember the Maine.”
 It’s unclear whether the Spanish had anything to do with the ship’s sinking—it may have been the result of an internal explosion—but papers at home whipped the public into a frenzy, despite President McKinley’s opposition to declaring war.
 The War of 1812 was a three-year conflict between the United States and the United Kingdom.
 In Europe, Britain was involved in the Napoleonic Wars and faced a shortage of sailors for their navy.
 This led to the practice of impressment, wherein British vessels detained and boarded American merchant ships to capture men they believed to be deserters.
 This, coupled with the disruption of American trade and the assistance the British provided to enemy Native Americans, led to a declaration of war by Congress.
 In 1814, the British invaded Washington, D.C., and burned down the White House and the Capitol Building.
 This turned British public opinion against the effort, and since they were already weary of war and their economy was in the toilet (trade embargoes and such), the U.K. and the U.S. negotiated a peace treaty in late 1814.
 Thanks to the slow communication of the day, several battles took place after the treaty was signed, including the famed Battle of New Orleans.